snuup/tacidonotes/README.md

 encrypted notes in the browser, persisted in your dropbox.

-to use this application with your own dropbox account navigate to http://thulka.github.io/tacidonotes
+to use this application with your own dropbox account navigate to http://thulka.github.io/tacidonotes (*disfunct, see below)

 1. Enter password .
 This password is kept in local storage and used for encryption